 - Chocolate Chips: make sure they are a dairy-free brand if that is necessary for you.
 Enjoy Life Foods is a popular dairy-free option.

-How to Make Gluten-free Chocolate Chip Pumpkin Bread
+How to Make this Pumpkin Bread

 This recipe is easy-peasy!
 That’s just one more thing to love about quick bread

 Step 1: Blend the wet ingredients together in a medium sized bowl.
 A hand or stand mixer saves time and effort but this can always be done by hand.